 Address: 801 W. Washington St., Indianapolis, IN 46204

 The Indiana State Museum is also onsite and features the state’s largest IMAX screen.
-Additionally, the TCU Amphitheater, Indianapolis Zoo, and Eiteljorg Museum are all housed within the White River State Park.
+The TCU Amphitheater, Indianapolis Zoo, and Eiteljorg Museum are housed within the White River State Park.

 This massive state park features multiple art exhibits as well as an Urban Wilderness Trail.
 The trail is so full of native wildlife and vegetation that you won’t believe you’re in the middle of a city.
 For sports lovers, catch a baseball game at the nearby Victory Field, home of the Indianapolis Indians.